Jindřichovice pod Smrkem: Administrative division

+Etymology

+The name is derived from the personal name Jindřich and its German form Heinrich, meaning "the village of Jindřich's/Heinrich's people".

 Geography

-Jindřichovice pod Smrkem is located about 24 km northeast of Liberec, in a salient region of Frýdlant Hook on the border with Poland.
-It lies in the Frýdlant Hills.
+Jindřichovice pod Smrkem is located about 24 km northeast of Liberec, in the salient region of Frýdlant Hook on the border with Poland.
+It lies in the Jizera Foothills.
 The highest point is the Hřebenáč hill at 566 m above sea level.
 The stream Jindřichovický potok flows through the municipality.

 History

 The first written mention of Jindřichovice pod Smrkem is from 1381.

 Transport

 On the Czech-Polish border is the road border crossing Jindřichovice pod Smrkem / Świecie.

 Jindřichovice pod Smrkem is the terminus of a railway line from Liberec.